eviden-parallel/community/README.md

 # community

-_Community repository for the @atos-parallel organization_
+_Community repository for the @eviden-parallel organization_